 Finding your brand voice isn’t something you want to rush through.
 So if you’re struggling with this part of the process, download my strategy guide and it will walk you through everything in 3 simple steps.
 You can download that here:

 Once you’ve found your brand voice, now it’s time to see what that looks like visually.
 There are certain brand elements that will help shape your brand identity and aesthetic from typography and color scheme to your logo and marketing collateral.
 However you decide to come up with what these elements look like — whether it’s through a DIY branding exercise, hiring a designer, or picking out what you personally like — be sure to remain consistent.
+Branding is only as effective as you are consistent.
+That’s why creating a set of “brand rules” or guidelines to follow helps ensure a cohesive identity across your channels.
 The best way to do this is by creating a branded style guide.

-A style guide (sometimes called a style sheet) is like your brand’s visual bible.
+A style guide (or the truncated version, style sheet) is like your brand’s visual bible.
 It’s a document of rules and guidelines for the design and general look-and-feel of your brand.
 It ensures that all of your content and collateral will embody and reflect your brand consistently (no matter what designer, photographer, etc. that you work with).

-If you don’t already have a style guide, join my mailing list (I send out freebies galore to my subscribers) to download this template right now (don’t worry, it’s free).
-You’re going to want to have one in place before you move onto Step 3.
+If you don’t already have a style guide for your brand, not to worry.
+You can gets started with this template right now.
+You’re also going to want to have one in place before you move onto Step 3.

 …which brings us to…